muhammad-aiman-razak/muhammad-aiman-razak/README.md

 ### Hi there 👋

+My name is Muhammad Aiman Bin Abdul Razak, currently studying in Universiti Teknologi Malaysia (UTM).
+I am taking Bachelors of Computer Science (Bioinformatics) (Hons).
+I aim to be the best I can be.

+- I am 23 years old
+- I am from Selangor
+- I love to code and play games
+- Feel free to reach me.
+I'd love to connect with you!
+-
 <!--
 **aiman-utm/aiman-utm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.